dmruss/ZmapReporter/README.md

 Required: This program currently only runs on Unix based operating systems and was designed specifically for use with Kali Linux.

+DISCLAIMER: This program does do potentially invasive scans of remote devices.
+Use your best judgement when performing network discovery and malware detection scans.
+This project takes no responsiblity for your use of the program.
+This program is for research and defensive purposes only.

 Here is an example scan report:
 ![Scan Report](./docs/exampleReport.png)

-### Program Flow

-This program is wrapper for Zmap, Zgrab, and Nmap for creating datasets and generating plots for whole internet security scans.
+This program is wrapper for Zmap, Zgrab, and Nmap for creating datasets and generating plots for whole internet security scans and its steps are as follows.
 Once the user enters input parameters for port, sample, and scan size this initiates a scan by Zmap.
 Zmap unusually fast at doing network discovery scans like this and with the proper internet bandwidth can scan the entire IPv4 space in under an hour.
 It was chosen as the network discovery portion of this program for that purpose.

 After Zmap discovers a list of IPv4 addresses which are currently open on the selected port, that list is input into various Zgrab banner grab scans.
 These scans are modules in the Zgrab program.
 Each modules run a different scan to detect different services running on an ip address.
 This program runs scans looking for services including:
  - SSH servers